Keith-Maxwell/MAKADAM/README.md

 First, install the software by following the instructions in the section [installation](#installation)

-Use the command `makadam` followed by the arguments and options.
+Use the command `makadam scores` followed by the arguments and options.
 The detailed list of arguments is shown with :

 ```
-makadam --help
+makadam scores --help
 ```

 For basic usage, type

 ```
-makadam path/to/img/folder player_name1 ...
+makadam scores path/to/img/folder player_name1 ...
 ```

 You must enter a path to a folder and at least one player name.
 The other parameters are optional.